drewhearin/beautiful-jekyll/_posts/2017-05-08-Reddit-Praw-Python-Sms.md

 ---
 layout: post
-title: Access Reddit & Send an SMS using Python
+title: Accessing Reddit & Sending an SMS using Python
-subtitle: utilizing PRAW & Twilio modules
+subtitle: Utilizing the PRAW & Twilio modules
 ---

 ## Access Reddit & Send an SMS using Python